nishantbala/simplewebserver/README.md

 Provide the application to us as source with build and deploy instructions (preferably it should build into a war file that can be run with jetty or tomcat).
 Provide tests as well

+## Prerequisite
+	1. JAVA_HOME should be defined as a path under Environments.
+This should be pointed to JDK installation folder.

 ## How to Build?